Technology / Programming

 Wrapping Up

-We covered a lot of information in that video!
-We barely scratched the surface of async operations in Python, or for that matter, Python in general, in this article, though.
-If you want to learn more Python, consider taking an Automation with Python course.
+We covered a lot of information in this article, but we barely scratched the surface of async operations in Python or Python development in general.
+If you want to learn more about Python, consider taking an Automation with Python course.

 Let's recap what we talked about.
 Python is a blocking programming language by design.
 Unfortunately, it doesn't understand the concept of asynchronous code.
-We can write asynchronous code with Python by using a library called Asyncio, though.
+However, we can write asynchronous code with Python using a library called asyncio.

-Python has another library called Aiohttp that is an HTTP client and server based on Asyncio.
-Thus, we can use Asyncio to create asynchronous API calls.
+Python has another library called aiohttp, an HTTP client and server based on asyncio.
+Thus, we can use asyncio to create asynchronous API calls.

 This is useful for optimizing code.
 Because Python is a blocking language, it is possible to cause idle time waiting for Python to finish tasks (like waiting for API calls).
-By using asynchronous code, we can keep Python constantly working without any idle time.
+Using asynchronous code, we can keep Python constantly working without idle time.

 Download